Matlatzinca language: History

+Status

+INEGI recorded 1,245 Matlatzinca speakers country-wide in 2020, while the Secretariat of the Economy recorded 2,020 speakers in the same year within the municipality of Temascaltepec, which includes San Francisco Oxtotilpan.

-There are fewer and fewer speakers of San Francisco Matlatzinca.
+There are fewer and fewer speakers of Matlatzinca.
 Even in a majority bilingual population, the use of Spanish is becoming increasingly dominant.
 The language is only spoken among the older generation and very few young people, and because Spanish is so necessary to know outside of the community, it has begun to replace the Matlatzinca language.
-In 2020, San Francisco Matlatzinca was spoken by around 1,245 people.
 Even though Matlatzinca is a moribund language, it is recognized as an official language of Mexico along with Spanish and dozens of other native languages.
 At any one time, about half the population is in the village of San Francisco Oxtotilpan and half away in Mexico City.

 There is little hope that the language will persist even though younger speakers exist, but there are revitalization efforts that focus on documenting recorded audio-visual interviews, Spanish-translated materials, transcriptions, glosses, and annotated materials.
 This database was put together in 2019 by Enrique L. Palancar and Leonardo Carranza.
 Though it is not supposed to be a revitalization project exactly, the database provides materials to aid in future revitalization efforts.